ShankulShukla/The-WIKIEngine/README.md

 # The WIKIEngine
 ## INTRODUCTION -

-**WIKIEngine** is a simple, multithreaded and efficient web crawler which mimic's the functionalities of usual web spider but it is also having additional functionality of a search engine for surfing over the internet a.k.a providing useful results for searched keyword.
+**WIKIEngine** is a simple, multi-threaded and efficient web crawler which mimic's the functionalities of usual web spider but it is also having additional feature of a search engine for surfing over the internet a.k.a providing useful results for searched keyword.

 Beginners can understand what crawler is ... by looking over the [Wikipedia](https://en.wikipedia.org/wiki/Web_crawler) page on the topic which for refrence states..